tracking-exposed/youchoose.ai/content/analysis/business.md

 **For YouTube users**:

 * Recommendations that are aligned with your own interest, not someone else's profit.
+* Seing recommendations outside of YouTube, including wikipedia pages, articles or links to other platforms.
-* Gaining back agency over your informational diet.
+* Gaining back agency over your informational diet and choosing who you trust to recommend you content
 * Super light habit change: Simple extension which overrides recommendations directly on YouTube.com.

 ---